supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 ### Guidelines to Combinatronics

+- By default, repetition is allowed in numbers and strings.
 - Take care of the extreme conditions first in arrangement.
 - permutation decreases with repeated elements.
 - Order does not matter for cards in hand.
 Just select some $r$ cards out of 52 cards, don't permute them in hand.